Contact

 How do I remove or style the asterisk (*) for required fields on HubSpot forms?

-When you enable the "Make this field required" setting on a HubSpot form field, it should show an asterisk (*) next to the field label:
+When you enable the "Make this field required" setting on a HubSpot form field, it will show an asterisk (*) next to the field label:

 HubSpot form - mandatory field